nytlabs/streamtools/docs/docs.md

 * **tolog**.
 Send messages to the log.
 This is a quick way to look at the data in your stream.

-##### Grouping messages
+#### Pack

-The pack blocks group messages together in different ways.
+The three pack blocks group messages together in different ways.
 They operate similarly to an online "group-by" operation, but care needs to be taken in the stream setting as we have to decide when to emit the "packed" message.

 * **packbycount**.
 Groups messages into an array, emitting collected messages once specified MaxCount is reached.
     * Rules:
         * `MaxCount`: number of messages to group and emit at a time

 * **packbyinterval**.
-Groups messages into an array, emitting collected messages once specified MaxCount is reached.
+Groups messages into an array, emitting collected messages at each specified interval.
     * Rules:
         * `Interval`: duration string (`1s`)